mariakourtesi/zero2prod/README.md

-# Learning Rust with "Zero to Production" Book 🚀
+# Learning Rust with "Zero to Production In Rust" Book 🚀

 Welcome to the "Learning Rust with Zero to Production" project!
-This repository is designed to accompany the [Zero to Production](https://www.zero2prod.com/index.html?country=the%20UK&discount_code=VAT20&country_code=GB) book and provide a hands-on learning experience on the Rust programming language.
+This repository is designed to accompany the [Zero to Production in Rust](https://www.zero2prod.com/index.html?country=the%20UK&discount_code=VAT20&country_code=GB) book and provide a hands-on learning experience on the Rust programming language.

 # Getting Started
 To get started with this project, make sure you have the following prerequisites installed: